 The ingredients list for this banana bread is super short and easy.
 But don’t be tempted to just pull those eggs out of the refrigerator and get to work… give them time to come to room temperature.
 Remember, coconut flour is an absorbing flour.
 Cold doesn’t absorb as well as warm.

-These 8” x 4.5” baking pans by Norpro are my favorite pans for baking breads.
+This is one of those recipes where you don't want to skip the parchment paper!
+So if you want your banana bread to come out of the pan in one piece, line the pan with parchment paper.
+Also, these 8” x 4.5” baking pans by Norpro are my favorite pans for baking bread.
 The ridges on the sides help the batter ‘climb’ up the sides so you get a nice tall loaf of bread every time.
-And the size is just right for this gluten free chocolate chip banana bread.
-I highly recommend adding these pans to your baking toolbox!

-One of my favorite egg substitutes is chia seed.
-And making a chia egg involves just measuring and mixing.
+A good egg substitute is chia seeds.
+Making a chia egg involves just measuring and mixing.
 Since the recipe calls for 3 large eggs, according to this egg substitutes post, you’ll need about 3 Tbsp. of chia seed to roughly ¾ of warm water.
 Let it sit for a few minutes to form a jell-like consistency and then add to the mixer with the sugar and oil.

 One of the many great things about quick breads like this one is that they store so well.
 Like this pumpkin bread, this chocolate chip banana bread can be wrapped and kept on the counter for up to 3 days.
 The key is to wrap it well.
 If you won’t enjoy it all right away, stick it in the freezer for up to two months.